Nonparametric Detection of Anomalous Data Streams: Numerical Results

-We start with scenario 1 with a reference sequence.
+We first demonstrate our theorem on sample complexity.
+We note that although the following experiment is performed for chosen distributions $p$ and $q$, our tests are nonparametric and do not exploit the information about $p$ and $q$.
 We choose the distribution $p$ to be Gaussian with mean zero and variance one, i.e., $\cN(0,1)$, and choose the anomalous distribution $q$ to be Laplace distribution with mean one and variance one.
 We use the Gaussian kernel $k(x,x')=\exp(-\frac{|x-x'|^2}{2\sigma^2})$ with $\sigma=1$.

-For the case with $s=1$, we run the test \eqref{eq:test} for five cases with $n=100,200,300,400,500$, respectively.
-In Figure~\ref{fig:ref_s1_n1234500}, we plot how the probability of error changes with $m$.
+We set $s=1$.
+We run the test for cases with $n=40$ and $100$, respectively.
+In Figure~\ref{fig:non_ref_1}, we plot how the probability of error changes with $m$.
 For illustrational convenience, we normalize $m$ by $\log n$, i.e., the horizontal axis represents $\frac{m}{\log n}$.
 It is clear from the figure that when $\frac{m}{\log n}$ is above a certain threshold, the probability of error converges to zero, which is consistent with our theoretical results.
-Furthermore, for different values of $n$, all curves drop to zero almost at the same threshold.
-This observation confirms Theorem \ref{thm:s1withreference}, which states that the threshold on $\frac{m}{\log n}$ depends only on the bound $K$ of the kernel and MMD of the two distributions.
-Both quantities are constant for all values of $n$.
+Furthermore, for different values of $n$, the two curves drop to zero almost at the same threshold.
+This observation confirms Proposition \ref{thm:s1withoutref}, which states that the threshold on $\frac{m}{\log n}$ depends only on the bound $K$ of the kernel and MMD of the two distributions.
+Both quantities are constant for the two values of $n$.

-For the case with $s\geq1$, we set $n=100$, and run the test \eqref{eq:test_s} for three cases with the numbers of anomalous sequences being $s=1,20,40$, respectively.
-In Figure~\ref{fig:test2}, we plot the probability of error as a function of $m$.
-It can be seen that for each value of $s$, when $m$ is above a certain threshold, the probability of error converges to zero, representing that our test is consistent.
-Furthermore, the threshold on $m$ at which a curve drops to zero increases with $s$.
-This observation is consistent with Theorem \ref{thm:swithreference}, which suggests that the threshold on $m$ increases with $s$ if $s < \frac{n}{2}$.

-We next study the case with a reference sequence and with $s$ anomalous sequences, but here the value of $s$ is unknown a priori.
-For this simulation, we set $s=10$, but our test does not exploit such information.
-We choose the distribution $p$ to be $\cN(0,0.5)$, and choose the distribution $q$ to be a mixture of two Laplace distributions with equal probability: one with mean $-3$ and variance $0.5$ and the other with mean $3$ and variance $0.5$.
-We apply the test \eqref{test:sunknown}, and set the threshold $\delta_n=\frac{1}{(\log n)^{0.7}}$, which converges to zero as $n \rightarrow \infty$.
-We set $m=\lceil0.28(\log n)^{1.4}\log(n-s)\rceil$.
-In Figure~\ref{fig:s_unknown}, we plot the probability of error as a function of $n$.
-It can be seen that as $n$ increases, the probability of error converges to zero.
-This clearly confirms Theorem \ref{thm:unknown_swithref}, which implies that the chosen scaling behavior of $m$ should guarantee consistency of the test.